 Despite their success, there is little research into the tracking and monitoring of intra group dynamics across social and financial interactions.
 Considering current policy developments (introduction of revisions – SHG2), it is important to understand qualitative aspects of SHGs such as group behaviour, performance, preferences and aspirations of group members.
 Findings from this study will assist in consolidating the achievements of the model and contribute to the development of relevant policies for SHGs.

 The study has a two-pronged objective:

-– To understand the financial and non-financial interactions of SHG with external agencies like banks and SHPIs; and
+1) To understand the financial and non-financial interactions of SHG with external agencies like banks and SHPIs

-Two districts in each of the states of Madhya Pradesh, Bihar and Karnataka are selected based on the presence of strong identifiable SHPIs in the districts of which 200 SHGs are randomly drawn for the study (100 from each district) in a way that ensures that 50% of SHGs are 1-3 years old and the remaining are older than 3 years.
-The data will be collected across three streams: (i) Interviews with office bearer, (ii) Group Interviews among progressive and poor members of the groups, (iii) Administrative data that records SHG transaction.
-Modules for data collection will range over several categories such as: group profile, dynamics in lending and savings, financial and social behaviour, etc.
+Based on a strong presence of identifiable SHPIs, two districts each from the states of Madhya Pradesh, Bihar and Karnataka were selected.
+From each state, 200 SHGs were randomly drawn for the study (100 from each district) in a way that ensures that 50% of SHGs are 1-3 years old and the remaining are older than 3 years.
+The data was collected across three streams: (i) Interviews with office bearer, (ii) Group Interviews among progressive and poor members of the groups, (iii) Administrative data that records SHG transaction.

 Findings from the study show that even though SHGs are on track with achieving financial inclusion and empowerment through group formation, savings, lending, borrowing and community development, there is vast scope for improvement across several parameters that define the success of an SHG.
 SHGs continue to be over-dependant on SHPIs, showcasing the necessity to move towards more self-reliance, if new advancements in microfinance such as SHG2 are to be successful.
 SHGs must also investigate incorporating technology into regular operations to improve transparency.